Wednesday, May 29th 8:30-11:30 AM

-David James, DNP, RN, CNS, Nursing Professional Development Specialist,
+David H. James DNP, RN-BC, CCNS, LSSGB, Nursing Professional Development Specialist, UAB Hospital Birmingham, AL

-Emily Simmons MSN, RN, CNL, FGNLA NICHE Coordinator/ Nursing Professional Development Specialist
+Emily Simmons MSN, RN, CNL, FGNLA, NICHE Coordinator/ Nursing Professional Development Specialist, UAB Hospital Birmingham, AL

 This workshop will highlight innovations including our interprofessional geriatric scholar program, virtual “Acute Care for Elders (ACE)” model of care, and our “ACE Tracker” report.
 These innovations leverage the QSEN competencies to improve the care of vulnerable patients of all ages.